Azure/azure-openapi-validator/CONTRIBUTING.md

 - category: "ARMViolation" | "OneAPIViolation" | "SDKViolation" | "RPaaSViolation"
 - OpenapiType:  indicate which kinds of azure spec it applies to.
 - severity:  "error" | "warning" | "info"
-- resolved:  whether or not resolve the "ref" in the swagger.
 - given:  the jsonpath to match for the current swagger.
 - then: the action to invoke for the matched 'given'.
   1. fieldMatch: the jsonpath to match the given json object.